The-Autists/axyl.org/.github/CONTRIBUTING.md

 ### New Features / Version Display

-When writing about a new feature, display the version the it was introduced.
+When writing about a new feature, display the version it was introduced.
 Use the `SinceVersion` component for this, located at [`src/components/SinceVersion.astro`](../src//components/SinceVersion.astro).
 Place it directly under the header, which describes the new feature.
 When creating a new page add a Badge with the text `New` and variant `tip`.